Invoice fraud is a serious threat to business, but even the smallest businesses can build robust practices as safeguards against it.

 - Rounded invoices.
 Criminals often fake invoices with rounded amounts, so suppliers with a high percentage of rounded-amount invoices should be scrutinized.

-- Invoices just below approval limit.
+- Invoices just below the approval limit.
 These signal employees may be committing fraud as creating invoices just below a manager’s approval limit is the quickest way for an accounts clerk, for instance, to skim the most money.

 - Abnormal invoice volume.
 While it may be due to an increase in business, it also indicates fraud, so it merits investigation.